Chrisfaherty/ci-nft-social-hub/README.md

 - [Lighthouse Tools](https://developers.google.com/web/tools/lighthouse/) used to validate performance, accessibility, best practices and SEO of my website
 - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS

+## Front-End

+### React

+React is a popular and widely-used JavaScript library for building user interfaces.
+Developed by Facebook, React allows developers to create reusable UI components and manage the state of those components, making it easy to build complex, dynamic, and interactive web applications.
+React utilizes a virtual DOM, which allows for efficient updates and rendering of components, resulting in fast and responsive applications.
+With a large and active community, a vast ecosystem of supporting tools and libraries, and a focus on declarative and component-based programming, React has become one of the most popular choices for building modern web applications.

+React was used to build this application for the following reasons:

+1. Reusability: React's component-based architecture makes it easy to reuse code, allowing you to save time and effort when building your application.

+2. Performance: React's use of a virtual DOM allows for fast and efficient updates and rendering of components, resulting in a highly performant user interface.

+3. Large and Active Community: React has a large and active community, with a vast ecosystem of supporting tools and libraries, which makes it easier to find solutions to problems and stay up-to-date on the latest developments.

+4. Declarative Programming: React allows for declarative programming, which makes it easier to understand and reason about your code, and reduces the likelihood of bugs and errors.

+5. Scalability: React is highly scalable, making it well-suited for applications of all sizes, from small, simple projects to large, complex applications.

+I was able to use varios components in React throughout this project.

+Reuseability fo components was key to help the pace od constructing the project.

+- `<Asset />` - Theasset component changed the asset displayed depending on the props provided These props were:

+  - a loading spinner was diosplayed while loading the content from the database
+  - an image with a src attribute
+  - a message rendered in a paragraph tag

+- `<Avatar />` - This component allowed the loged in users avatar to be displayed in different locations (Profiles, posts and comments).
+The avatar would display beside the users posts and comments while they are logged out as well.

+- `<DropdownMenu />` - A reusable component that renders the dropdown menu- allowing a user to edit or remove their own content.
+This can be seen on many pages, for example the post page (own post editing), profile page (editing own profile data) and comments editing.

+- `<NavBar />` - A reusable component that is rendered on every page.
+The content within the navbar changes depending on the authentication status of a user (if not logged in, display icons for login/signup).
+When a user is logged in, they are shown the avatar component and a dropdown menu allowing them to logout or access their profile.

+- `<HomePage />` - A unique component that renders the homepage for users that are not logged in, displaying login/signup buttons for a user.

+- `<NotFound />` - A unique component that renders the page not found image and message if a 404 error is hit.
+The navbar is still available on this page so the user can revert to the home page.

 ## Deployment